microsoft/rushstack-websites/websites/rushstack.io/README.md

 ```

 (Typically, this deployment will happen in a CI/CD pipeline, which will have the credentials
-necessary to write to the `rushstack-websites` GitHub repo.)
+necessary to write to the https://github.com/microsoft/rushstack.io-website repo that serves as the
+GitHub Pages deployment target.)

 ## Updating API docs